 Second, stress and general holiday busyness take away from one's ability to get swept away in a moment.
 We know time is a limited commodity in December, but to the extent that you can prioritize the experiences you actually care about, do!
 For example, if trimming the tree is an important event for your family, plan to do it on a day when there aren’t a million other activities pulling at you.
 Schedule more time than you need so you can pace yourself and process different memories and emotions as they come up.

 5. Minimize phone and social media distractions: You know this tip had to make the list.

 6. Reduce Avoidance:

 Avoidance is a funny coping skill because a large percentage of the time, it backfires.
 Psychologists like to illustrate this with the white bear trick (or the pink elephant trick).
 The white bear trick is when I say to you, “Hey, don’t think of a white bear, okay?” and what is the next thing you do?
 You think of a white bear.
-Point being, sometimes, the more we tell ourselves NOT to think about something, the more it haunts us.
+The point being, sometimes, the more we tell ourselves NOT to think about something, the more it haunts us.